microsoft/AzureTRE/docs/azure-tre-overview/tre-resources-breakdown.md

 ## Running costs

-The exact running costs will depend on the number of workspaces you have deployed, the workspace services you have enabled within them and the Azure Datacenter region.
+The exact running costs will depend on the number of workspaces you have deployed, the workspace services you have enabled within them and the Azure Data center region.
 As a rough guide, the TRE instance and workspace deployment in West Europe, as shown in the screenshots above costs ~$1k per month.